milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 ### Acyl-CoA synthetase

-According to [this paper](https://web.archive.org/web/20180722105054id_/https://www.biorxiv.org/content/biorxiv/early/2017/12/21/237586.full.pdf) (especially figure 3), the *Elateriforma* share a common genomic mechanism for their fluorescence made up of luciferases and their paralogs, which form a cluster of genes (that's what they call it, no clue what that means exactly) containing the luciferase and close relatives such as peroxisomal fatty acyl-CoA synthetase (PACS) and non-peroxisomal acyl-CoA synthetase (ACS).
+According to [this paper](https://web.archive.org/web/20180722105054id_/https://www.biorxiv.org/content/biorxiv/early/2017/12/21/237586.full.pdf) (especially figure 3), the *Elateriforma* share a common genomic mechanism for their fluorescence made up of luciferases and their paralogs, which form a cluster of genes (that's what they call it, no clue what that means exactly.
+I assume a gene family since they talk about how it came to be through tandem duplication later) containing the luciferase and close relatives such as peroxisomal fatty acyl-CoA synthetase (PACS) and non-peroxisomal acyl-CoA synthetase (ACS).
 This is not represented in any Gene Group, but the gene family N0.HOG0000613 is annotated as *Acyl-CoA synthetase family member 2* (but there's no other family members annotated).
 Some other orthogroups have Acyl-CoA synthesis-related annotations (not oxidase/reductase/hydrolase!) in their API summaries:

 * N0.HOG0000284 (maybe a good candidate for the table?)
 * N0.HOG0000397 (pudgy in Dmel)